bsponny/SipNChip/README.md

 ## System testing instructions (subject to change)

-The superuser account that you made when building the project should allow you full administrator access to the database and its contents.
-In addition, setting the superuser account type to manager allows for setting user types of other accounts.
-You can use this account and another account to verify that the website functions properly.
+The server comes pre-loaded with an administrator account with the username 'admin' and the password 'SipNChip'.
+This account has all permissions on the website, including setting the type of other users.
+This should allow you to create test accounts, set them to any user type other than administrator, and verify that all features of the website function properly.